recfab/recfab/resume.md

 #### Software Developer / Analyst

-- Met with customer representatives to gather requirements
 - Contributed to _IKSHealth_, a product suite focused on equipment reliability for the nuclear power industry.
 The suite comprised several applications, written in **ASP.NET** with **MSSQL Server** and **Oracle** backends.
 - Created installation / upgrade scripts, and performed installation in customer environments.
+- Met with customer representatives to gather requirements
 - Spearheaded an effort to develop and utilize a set of in-house libraries
-- Contributed to integration procedures for communication between our applications and the customers' other systems
+- Contributed to integration procedures for communication between IKSHealth and customer's other systems

 ::: { #skills }
 ## Skills { #skills-h }